 There are lower insurance levels that cover injuries but not conditions, however as we just mentioned the chance of injury might be very low for your husky.
 Sometimes these policies are offered almost as a guilt trap if you can’t afford the full-priced policy, and offer little benefit to your dog.

-There might be lower-cost vet clinics in your area, possibly not-for-profit and/or tied to rescue organisations.
+There might be lower-cost vet clinics in your area, possibly not-for-profit and/or tied to rescue organizations.
 Universities can also be looked in to – some offer services cheaper in return for providing training for students (under supervision of course!).

 It might not be a popular option but it is one we need to mention.
 For some it might just make more sense to put your pet down instead of paying expensive vet bills, only to have the animal continue to live in discomfort.
 Purchasing (or better, adopting) a replacement pet is relatively cheap compared to emergency vet bills.

 Pet insurance is a booming industry – and is it any wonder with vet bills running in to $100s or $1000s for a single incident?
 When shopping around take note of the deductible, the reimbursement, and especially the exclusions in the fine print that will affect your claim.

 So is it worth purchasing pet insurance for a husky puppy?

 - If you can afford the monthly fees and have spare cash to pay the vet bills right away, and your husky might have some health issues, AND your insurer will pay out for these issues, then YES!
 Insurance could save you money.